 What to Pack on a Day Trip to Hvar from Split

-There isn’t that much you’ll need to bring on your day trip to Hvar from Split, but, of course, there are some things you simply couldn’t visit Hvar without!
+Luckily, I’ve already written a comprehensive list of everything to bring to Croatia.
+Out of these items. there isn’t anything extra you’ll need to bring on your day trip to Hvar from Split, but, of course, there are some things you simply couldn’t visit Hvar without!

 Sun cream and Sun Hat